MOJEQUE (MOXEQUE) ARCHEOLOGICAL COMPLEX

 MOJEQUE - MULTICOLOR IDOL

-This architecture and monumental sculpture to the Sechín style, were one of the most important temples of the area.
-It belongs to Early Formativo Period and has 3,700 years of antiquity.
+This monumental architecture and sculpture in the style Sechin, was one of the most important temples in the area.
+It belongs to the Early Formative Period and is 3700 years old.

 VIDEOS OF CHAVIN DE HUANTAR, CAHUISH TUNNEL AND QUEROCOCHA LAGOON.